Videos show both sides of US-China aerial encounter -- and highlight the risks involved | KRDO

 “These are no different than a driver adjusting her position to avoid a temporary lane incursion by an adjacent driver,” Hopkins said.
 “The US response is pure theater and needlessly creates an exaggerated sense of danger.”

-But while the incident itself was safely manged by the US pilots, experts agreed the small distance between the US and Chinese planes evident in the videos leaves little room for error.
+But while the incident itself was safely managed by the US pilots, experts agreed the small distance between the US and Chinese planes evident in the videos leaves little room for error.

 “Flying aircraft close to each other at 500 miles per hour with unfriendly intentions is generally unsafe,” said Blake Herzinger, a nonresident fellow and Indo-Pacific defense policy expert at the American Enterprise Institute.